 His experience covers a range of industries, including steel, metals, energy, agrochemicals, pharmaceuticals, payment card systems, IT, finance, consumer goods, and sports.
 Since 2015, he regularly co-authors an annual publication on developments in EU merger remedies.

-Vladimir is also a member of the Court of Arbitration for Sport in Lausanne and is listed at the Vienna International Arbitral Centre.
+Vladimir is an arbitrator at the Court of Arbitration for Sport in Lausanne, Hong Kong International Arbitration Centre, London Court of International Arbitration, and Vienna International Arbitral Centre.

 Vladimir joined the firm in 2012 and was resident in the Washington, D.C. office in 2015 and 2016.